 - Limited in range to small spaces

 - Uses more electricity

 - Needs regular maintenance

 This type of humidifier operates much like hanging a wet towel in front of a fan with the added benefit of a built-in hygrometer to tell the fan when to stop blowing.
-Relative temperature won’t be drastically effected so this type is best in rooms where temperature is consistently well regulated and only relative humidity increases are being targeted.
+Relative temperature won’t be drastically affected so this type is best in rooms where the temperature is consistently well regulated and only relative humidity increases are being targeted.

 - One of the cheapest humidifier options available

 - Filters remove bacteria and other contaminants

 - Relatively easy machine maintenance

 One of the more advanced options, it both adds humidity while removing airborne particles like dust and pollen.
 They are only available with cool mist release at this time.